Certification – Manual and Applications

 The job tasks for each Performance Domain are detailed in the IC&RC section of the manual.

-Questions about the certification process should be directed to the New Hampshire Prevention Certification Board by calling the administrator at: 603-573-3302 or email: nhpreventcert@gmail.com.
+Questions about the certification process should be directed to the Prevention Certification Board of NH by calling the administrator at: 603-573-3356 or emailing: [email protected].